Economics with Management with study abroad

-- For all Single and Joint Honours degrees involving Economics, including Philosophy, Politics and Economics, we require you to obtain a Grade A at A-level Mathematics or its equivalent.
-For students taking the IB we are happy to accept either Higher Level grade 6 or Standard Level grade 7.
+- For all Single and Joint Honours degrees involving Economics, including Philosophy, Politics and Economics, we require you to obtain a Grade A at A level Mathematics or its equivalent.
+For students taking the IB we are happy to accept either Higher Level grade 6 or Standard Level grade 7 in Mathematics.

 - We do not accept Advanced Higher Statistics as a substitute for AH Mathematics.
 If you are taking both of these subjects at this level then a further Advanced Higher is necessary.

 - If you are studying for the IB Diploma please note that we do not accept Mathematical Studies at standard level instead of standard level Mathematics.